jftuga/deidentify/README.md

 ## Synopsis

-This program is used to substitute a person's given name and/or surname along with any gender specific pronouns.
+This is a command-line program used to substitute a person's given name and/or surname along with any gender specific pronouns.
+A [Windows GUI](https://github.com/jftuga/deidentify-gui) for this program is also available.

 ## Example